tak-bro/aipick/README.md

 It is not necessary to set all keys. **But at least one key must be set up.**

+> You may need to create an account and set up billing.

 - [OpenAI](https://platform.openai.com/account/api-keys)
 ```sh
 aipick config set OPENAI.key=<your key>